 Cities interested in using a college student intern to assist with one or more tasks - joining the GreenStep program, creating a green team, reporting on GreenStep actions completed, and working on new actions - should approach their local educational institution and use the GreenStep Intern Manual.
 Cities that need help in connecting with a local post-secondary school should contact their regional CERTs director.
 Some cities have worked with a local high school, whose students often can assist a city under a school-required service learning agreement.

-A staff green team, or small working group (e.g., city manager, council member, citizen commission chair) exists; city participation in a multi-city/regional green team; annual news article/media to community members referencing GreenStep (& other programs as relevant); city web has a link to city's GreenStep web page and summary of sustainability initiatives.
+A staff green team, or small working group (e.g., city manager, council member, citizen commission chair) exists; city participation in a multi-city/regional green team; annual news article/media to community members referencing GreenStep (& other programs as relevant); city website has a link to city's GreenStep web page and summary of sustainability initiatives.
 Report city Diversity, Equity, and Inclusion or Human Rights Commissions under BPA 24.7.

-A citizens group, city task force/commission or committee of city staff/officials exists to lead and coordinate sustainability/GreenStep implementation; a report available online with details on city's sustainability accomplishments; city has a dedicated sustainability position on city staff that works with the staff and/or community green team/commission.
+A community group, city task force/commission or committee of city staff/officials exists to lead and coordinate sustainability/GreenStep implementation; city has a dedicated sustainability position on city staff that works with the staff and/or community green team/commission.
 Report annual environmental/sustainability reports to city council under BPA 24.3.